 This Gorgeous Lake in Guatemala Is Like a Cooler, Cheaper Version of Lake Como

-Writer and philosopher Aldous Huxley wrote in his 1934 travel book Beyond the Mexique Bay: “Lake Como, it seems to me, touches on the limit of permissibly picturesque, but Atitlán is Como with additional embellishments of several immense volcanoes.
+“Lake Como, it seems to me, touches on the limit of permissibly picturesque,”' writer and philosopher Aldous Huxley wrote in his 1934 travel book Beyond the Mexique Bay.
+“But Atitlán is Como with additional embellishments of several immense volcanoes.
 It really is too much of a good thing.”

 It’s true that this crater lake could easily be mistaken for one of northern Italy’s postcard-famous jewels.
-With a few key differences -- there’s no George Clooney, it’s significantly more affordable to visit, and it’s surrounded by three majestic volcanoes.
-Lake Atitlán is dotted with Mayan artisan towns, made vibrant by friendly locals and the bright colors of their traditional, hand-woven clothing.
+With a few key differences: There’s no George Clooney.
+It’s significantly more affordable to visit.
+It’s surrounded by three colossal volcanoes and Mayan artisan towns made more vibrant by friendly locals and the bright colors of their traditional, hand-woven clothing.

 The lake hasn’t always looked this beautiful.
-In four short years, Atitlán has bounced back from the brink of ecological disaster thanks to a ban on single-use plastics in 2016 and a massive cleanup on the part of local fishermen and volunteers.
+In a few short years, Atitlán bounced back from the brink of ecological disaster thanks to a ban on single-use plastics in 2016 and a massive cleanup on the part of local fishermen and volunteers.
 Today, Lake Atitlán’s beauty and tourism have rebounded, and a new precedent has been set: Guatemala will phase out single-use plastics in the next two years.
-It’s an initiative worth celebrating, which is why we’re featuring Lake Atitlán as one of the 20 Places We're Dreaming About in 2020.

 This is the perfect side-trip after visiting the nearby city of Antigua—but it’ll take more than a day to explore this immense lake and its charming, distinctive towns.
 Here’s how to plan it right.